 - Get more energy

-Visualisation is a pretty useful tool in trying to get what you want, so consider making yourself an inspiration board.
+Visualisation is a useful tool in trying to get what you want, so consider making yourself an inspiration board.
 You use a sheet of card or make a virtual board on Pinterest.
-In fact, if you have a browse around Pinterest, you’ll see that a lot of other people have already done this.
+In fact, if you have a browse around Pinterest, you’ll see that a lot of other people have already done this to give you an idea where to start.

 7. Don't tackle too much at once